entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 >  - **Character 426 in "early gnathostome phylogeny github".**
 >  - This character is a synapomorphy of arthrodires.

+P. 78.
+Nerve VIII bifurcates before entering the labyrinth cavity: (0) bifurcates; (1) does not bifurcate.
+> Zhu Y. et al. (2021), Character 341; Zhu Y. et al. (2022), Character 433.
+Cui et al. (2023), Character 433.

+>  - **Character 428 in "early gnathostome phylogeny github".**
+>  - Bifuracted nerve VIII is present only in *Brindabellaspis*

+P. 79.
+Main trunk of facial nerve (N. VII): (0) elongate and passes anterolaterally through orbital floor; (1) stout and divides within otic capsule at the level of the postorbital process.
+> Brazeau (2009); Davis et al. (2012), Character 71; Choo et al. (2017), Character 68; Zhu Y. et al. (2022), Character 437; Andreev et al. (2022), Character 136.
+Cui et al. (2023), Character 437.

+>  - **Character 428 in "early gnathostome phylogeny github".**
+>  - Brazeau (2009): "In *osteostracans*, *Macropetalichthy*, and *Brindabellaspis*, the canal for the facial nerve follows an anterolaterally trending course.
+In these forms, it opens ventrolateral to the orbit.
+In chondrichthyans, osteichthyans, and arthrodires, the hyomandibular branch of the facial nerve exits the braincase in a position through or below the post orbital process."

+P. 80.
+Canal for efferent pseudobranchial artery within basicranial cartilage: (0) absent; (1) present.
+> Brazeau (2009); Davis et al. (2012), Character 79; Choo et al. (2017), Character 75; King et al. (2017), Character 39; Castiello (2018), Character 39; Zhu Y. et al. (2022), Character 440; Andreev et al. (2022), Character 144; Brazeau et al. (2023), Character 42.
+Cui et al. (2023), Character 440.

+>  - **Character 435 in "early gnathostome phylogeny github".**
+>  - This character is present in macropetalichthyids and *Brindabellaspis*.
 **Add those character in "early gnathostome phylogeny github" to unite or distinguish arthrodires and petalichthyids"**
 ##Additionary character##